Wild Roots Market

 Our Team

-Dana is a warm heart, creative spirit and long time friend of Open Meadows, regularly teaching art programming at barn events.
+Dana Herman is a warm heart and long time friend of Open Meadows, regularly teaching art programs at barn events.
+Dana’s creative spirit is showcased in the market with her artwork and up cycled antique furniture.